Wyoming County Fair

 Grand Champion 4-H Market Goat Reserve Grand Champion 4-H Market Goat

-SECTION 41 – 4-H MARKET GOAT MASTER EXHIBITOR
+SECTION 41 – 4-H MEAT GOAT MASTER EXHIBITOR

 Class: